Kimmel Wins, Tylenol Loses

 If you don't have the evidence, you don't have the prosecutors, and you don't have the grand jury all on the same page, it doesn't matter who's in the office.

 Does that give either of you any comfort that maybe there are limits to what Trump can do here?
+Or still pretty awful.
+None whatsoever.

 No comfort here.

-They can intrude into all parts of your private life and lead to the release of information or personal correspondence that could embarrass you.
+I mean, these investigations, they can bankrupt you, they can last for years, they can intrude into all parts of your private life and lead to the release of information or personal correspondence that could embarrass you.

+It can harm your family, it can harm your business associates.
 Like, it's just like the best case is an endless political investigation.

 And there's a worst version that we don't really talk about because it seems kind of paranoid.
+It seems like something Donald Trump would say.

-But that's a version where a government official distorts some evidence or plants some evidence on you to please Mr.
+But that's a version where a government official distorts some evidence or plants some evidence on you to please Mr. Trump.

 And I don't think we can rule that out.

-It's also like, it's just worth noting that Adam Schiff was elected to provide oversight.
+It's also like, it's just worth noting that Adam Schiff was elected to provide oversight to the Trump administration, specifically the FBI.

 I mean, we just saw Cash Patel screaming at him at a hearing.

-And now in the back of his mind, he and his staff are all worried that them doing the jobs that Schiff was elected to do could put them even further in the crosshairs.
+And now in the back of his mind, he and his staff are all worried that them doing the jobs that Schiff was elected to do could put them even further on the crosshairs.

+Like, this is a bad, bad situation.
 Yeah, like, I want to believe that these are protections.

+And I think in some ways, they are.
 Like, we've seen this over and over again.

 Like, you know, lawyers who make all kinds of outlandish claims in the public square in front of a judge are afraid to do so because they know that there are licenses on the line and

+there's a standard they're still held to in a courtroom.
 Also, the Venn diagram of people willing to do Trump's bidding to such a degree and people that are capable, effective, smart, able to

-be an effective prosecutor,
+like be an effective prosecutor,

+there's probably not as much overlap in there as Trump would want.
+That's a good thing, right?
 Like there's a reason Cash Patel is both a kind of flunky for Trump and also incompetent, right?

-There's like these are groups that have overlap, more so than the hyper-competent.
+There's like these, these are groups that have overlap, more so than the hypercompetent.
+They have some of those too.

 But the part that's really scary to me is

-There's a reason that like we don't,
+there's a reason that we don't,

-And it's because we understand that everybody's a person.
+that political prosecutions are so dangerous.
+And it's because we understand that like everybody's a person.

 People make mistakes.
+And

-if you draw the, like if you put the evil eye of law enforcement on someone just because you don't like their politics, just because they've come after you, just because you're an enemy, they may find something.
+if you draw the, like if you put the like the evil eye of law enforcement on someone just because you don't like their politics, just because they've come after you, just because you're an enemy, they may find something.

 And we all understand that

-justice is imperfect and that we are, that not every crime everywhere will be found, and that we rely on some kind of even-handedness in it because we understand that once an investigation begins, you have no idea where it's going to leave.
+justice is imperfect and that not every crime everywhere will be found and that we rely on some kind of

 Like, who knows?